 |Naugle Funeral Home & Cremation Services||Jacksonville||1203 Hendricks Avenue||(904) 682-9643||Starts at $3495|

 |Van Orsdel Funeral & Cremation Services||Miami (locations in Kendall & Coral Gables||3333 NE 2nd Ave||(305) 573-4310|

 |Williams-Thomas Funeral Homes||Gainesville (locations in Newberry & Hawthorne)||404 N. Main St.||(352) 376-7556|

 The majority of the funeral homes listed above facilitate natural burial at Prairie Creek Conservation Cemetery.

-If you would like to inquire about a natural burial plot, or have further questions about a green burial in Florida, call now on (833) 402-9077.
+If you would like to inquire about a natural burial plot or have further questions about green burial in Florida, call now at (833) 402-9077.

 Is cremation green?

 Cremation is considered a ‘greener’ alternative to a traditional full-service funeral.
 The use of embalming toxins, steel caskets, concrete burial vaults, and ornate granite markers is eliminated.
 Cremation does, however, require a lot of energy to power the cremation retort and creates carbon emissions.
 A single cremation is said to be equivalent to the carbon emissions of a 500-mile car trip.
 Harmful mercury emissions from dental fillings are also released into the environment.

 There are greener cremation alternatives entering the disposition market.
 Water cremation, a process of Alkaline hydrolysis to reduce the body with water and heat, is now available in 20 states, including Florida.
 It is also referred to as Bio Cremation or resomation.
 You can learn more about aquamation by reading our guide to Bio Cremation.
 Aqua cremation costs between $1,500 to $3,500.